-- For subsection 56EM(1) of the Act, a data holder that discloses CDR data to an accredited person as a result of a consumer data request must, as soon as practicable, update each consumer dashboard that relates to the request to indicate:
+- (1) For subsection 56EM(1) of the Act, a data holder that discloses CDR data to an accredited person as a result of a consumer data request must, as soon as practicable, update each consumer dashboard that relates to the request to indicate: - (a) what CDR data was disclosed; and - (b) when the CDR data was disclosed; and - (c) the accredited data recipient, identified in accordance with any entry on the Register of Accredited Persons specified as being for that purpose. - Note 1: For correction requests, see section 56EP of the Act (privacy safeguard 13) and Subdivision 7.2.5 of these rules. - Note 2: If a consumer data request is made that relates to a joint account, the other joint account holder's consumer dashboard may not be required to be similarly updated.
+See rule 4A.13-clause 4A.13. - Note 3: See paragraph 1.15(3)(f). - Note 4: See subrule 1.16(5) for how this rule applies where the CDR data is collected by an accredited person acting as a direct or indirect OSP to the accredited data recipient. - Note 4: See rule 1.16 for how this rule applies in the case of a CDR outsourcing arrangement in which a provider collects CDR data on behalf of a principal. - (2) For subsection 56EM(2) of the Act, an accredited data recipient that discloses CDR data to an accredited person must, as soon as practicable, update each consumer dashboard that relates to the request to indicate: - (a) what CDR data was disclosed; and - (b) when the CDR data was disclosed; and - (c) the accredited person, identified in accordance with any entry on the Register of Accredited Persons specified as being for that purpose. - (3) For subsection 56EM(2) of the Act, an accredited data recipient that discloses CDR data to a trusted adviser must, as soon as practicable, update each consumer dashboard that relates to the request to indicate: - (a) what CDR data was disclosed; and - (b) when the CDR data was disclosed; and - (c) the trusted adviser. - (3A) For subsection 56EM(2) of the Act, an accredited data recipient that discloses CDR data to a person in accordance with a business consumer disclosure consent must, as soon as practicable, update each consumer dashboard that relates to the request to indicate: - (a) what CDR data was disclosed; and - (b) when the CDR data was disclosed; and - (c) the person to whom it was disclosed. - (4) For subsection 56EM(2) of the Act, an accredited data recipient that discloses a CDR insight must, as soon as practicable, update each consumer dashboard that relates to the request to indicate:

 - (a) what CDR data was disclosed; and

 - (b) when the CDR data was disclosed; and

-- (c) the accredited data recipient, identified in accordance with any entry on the Register of Accredited Persons specified as being for that purpose.

-- Note 1: For correction requests, see section 56EP of the Act (privacy safeguard 13) and Subdivision 7.2.5 of these rules.

-- Note 2: If a consumer data request is made that relates to a joint account, the other joint account holder's consumer dashboard may not be required to be similarly updated.
-See clause 4A.15.

-- Note 2: For the banking sector, if a consumer data request is made that relates to a joint account, the other joint account holder's consumer dashboard may not be required to be similarly updated.
-See clause 4.6 of Schedule 3.

-- Note 3: See paragraph 1.15(3)(f).

-- Note 4: See rule 1.16 for how this rule applies in the case of a CDR outsourcing arrangement in which a provider collects CDR data on behalf of a principal.

-- (2) For subsection 56EM(2) of the Act, an accredited data recipient that discloses CDR data to an accredited person must, as soon as practicable, update each consumer dashboard that relates to the request to indicate:

-- (a) what CDR data was disclosed; and

-- (b) when the CDR data was disclosed; and

-- (c) the accredited person, identified in accordance with any entry on the Register of Accredited Persons specified as being for that purpose.

-- (3) For subsection 56EM(2) of the Act, an accredited data recipient that discloses CDR data to a trusted adviser must, as soon as practicable, update each consumer dashboard that relates to the request to indicate:

-- (a) what CDR data was disclosed; and

-- (b) when the CDR data was disclosed; and

-- (c) the trusted adviser.

-- (4) For subsection 56EM(2) of the Act, an accredited data recipient that discloses a CDR insight must, as soon as practicable, update each consumer dashboard that relates to the request to indicate:

-- (a) what CDR data was disclosed; and

-- (b) when the CDR data was disclosed; and

 - (c) the person to whom it was disclosed.

-(5) For this rule, where an accredited data recipient is a CDR principal, a disclosure of service data by a CDR representative is taken to be a disclosure by the CDR principal.
+- (5) For this rule, where an accredited data recipient is a CDR principal, a disclosure of service data by a CDR representative (including a disclosure by a direct or indirect OSP of the CDR representative of service data for the purposes of the CDR outsourcing arrangement) is taken to be a disclosure by the CDR principal.